 See also Services for Students: Repairs and Maintenance

 More than 200 lockers are available in Academic Hall, floors three through six.
 The lockers provide storage space for books and clothing.
 Lockers may be utilized at no cost.
-To receive access to the lockers please register in the Student Center Director’s Office, room 101.
+To receive access to the lockers please register in the Student Center office, room 706.
 Students who use lockers without permission could have their possessions claimed by the University and be charged through the Office of Judicial Affairs.

-Locks and all personal materials must be removed from inside lockers one week after the last day of spring semester.
+Locks and all personal materials must be removed from inside lockers one week after the last day of the spring semester.
 Beginning on the Monday of the following week, all locks will be cut off and anything found inside will be disposed of.
-If you have any questions please feel free to contact the Student Center Office at 412-392-3854.
+If you have any questions please feel free to contact the Student Center office

 The University Mail Center is located on the first floor of Lawrence Hall, to the left and behind the lobby area.
 Normal hours of operation are Monday through Friday, 9:00 a.m. to 4:00 p.m. and Saturday 9:00 a.m. to 1:00 p.m.; there are no Saturday hours during summer recess.
 The Mail Center is closed on Sundays and all holidays observed by the University.
 Hours of operation are subject to change and are posted at the Mail Center.

 Resident students should report to the Mail Center after moving into their room, at which time they will be given a card with their name, mailbox number and lock combination or key.
 All mailboxes are shared by two students with the exception of the Boulevard Apartments, which is one student per mailbox.
 Residents have twenty-four hour access to their mailboxes.

 Mailboxes in the Boulevard Apartments and Pioneer Hall are located in the building entry to the right; Conestoga Hall mailboxes are in the entry to the left; Lawrence and Thayer Hall mailboxes are located at the Mail Center.